frontity-demos/2020-06-jsnation-workshop/README.md

 export default jsNation
 ```

 Now in the root component we'll add some conditional logic to check the value of `isMenuOpen` and either display the menu or not.
+Again we have to use the ternary conditional operator here.

 ```jsx
 // File: /packages/jsnation-theme/src/theme-files/index.js